AbolfazlBabaeii/SnappShop/README.md

 What things are used?

-tailwind.css husky, prettier, eslintو axios, react query,svgr
+tailwind.css husky, prettier, eslint, axios, react query,svgr